-- → 140 km of drinking water supply lines were built and rehabilitated, benefitting around 130,000 people. - \rightarrow In 12 municipalities, an inventory of hydraulic assets has been drawn up, and hydraulic diagrams for already existing works have been developed.
-Moreover, a technical service for the professional management of drinking water services has been supported.
-Private connection strategies were implemented in 12 municipalities, providing support for 1,800 households to acquire meters. - → 48 local authorities were trained in the management and operation of public drinking water services. - \rightarrow A technical and financial monitoring system for drinking water supply has been set up in 12 municipalities.
+- → 140 km of drinking water supply lines will be built and rehabilitated, benefitting around 130,000 people. - \rightarrow In 12 municipalities, an inventory of hydraulic assets will be drawn up, and hydraulic diagrams for already existing works will be developed.
+Moreover, a technical service for the professional management of drinking water services will be supported.
+Private connection strategies will be implemented in 12 municipalities, providing support for 1,800 households to acquire meters. - → 48 local authorities will be trained in the management and operation of public drinking water services. - → A technical and financial monitoring system for drinking water supply will be set up in 12 municipalities.